 Register SMS Users

+After Airship completes your project setup, you can register SMS users.
 The process to register users can depend on local data privacy laws and whether or not your audience explicitly opts in to notifications.

-There are three ways to register users:
+There are multiple ways to register users:

 Users explicitly opting into notifications using a keyword trigger an opt in flow.
 Airship defaults to a double opt-in, but it is common to use a single opt-in flow for keyword purposes.

-without using a keyword (through a sign up on your website, in your app, etc.), you will trigger a double opt-in by registering the user through the channel registration API without an opted_in
+If your user does not explicitly opt into notifications, or provides you their msisdn without using a keyword (through a sign up on your website, in your app, etc.), you will trigger a double opt-in by registering the user through the channel registration API without an opted_in value.

-If you register a member of your audience using the channel registration API with an opted_in
+If you register a member of your audience using the channel registration API with an opted_in value, the user will not receive a notification confirming that they opted in.

 SMS Channel Registration API